 A healthy twist on a quick, simple lunch.

 I’m obsessed with grilled cheese.
-I consider it a lunch time staple, and a must love for all vegetarians.
+I consider it a lunchtime staple and a must love for all vegetarians.
 Easy and quick to make, it also pairs great with almost any side dish you’d like.
-Of course, two bread pieces with butter and cheese don’t exactly scream healthy, so adding in some kale is a great way to get your nutrients and have more of a guilt free meal.
+That being said, two bread pieces with butter and cheese don’t exactly scream healthy and so adding in kale is a great way to get in some of your necessary nutrients.

-Like I said before, the choice of side is yours, however I like to pair mine with baked sweet potato fries – keeping that healthy twist on a classic dish.
+Like I said before, the choice of side is yours, but I like to pair mine with baked sweet potato fries – keeping that healthy twist on a classic dish.